Practice Areas

 Commercial Agencies and Franchising

-In addition to the general corporate and commercial work that the firm practices in, we also offer our clients a more specialized emphasis in commercial agencies and franchising.
+In addition to the general corporate and commercial work that the firm practices in, we also offer our clients services in commercial agencies and franchising.
 We assist our clients by locating or providing background information on potential agents and, once the appropriate agent is found, by negotiating and drafting the agency and/or franchising agreements.
 More importantly, we provide our clients with advise on the ways and means of diluting the protections afforded to commercial agents by the laws of the various jurisdictions.

 FCPA and Corporate Compliance